aztfmods/terraform-azure-aks/README.md

 ## Features

-- the system flexibly handles various workloads by supporting multiple node pools
+- enhanced adaptability with support for multiple node pools
 - utilization of terratest for robust validation
 - providing support for integration with container registries, enhancing the efficiency of image management